mattrussi/gitlab-com-runbooks/docs/cloudflare/managing-traffic.md

 #### via MR to Terraform

 - New WAF rules to block traffic (or add a challenge to traffic) should be added to the Custom Rules [ruleset](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/master/environments/gprd/cloudflare-custom-rules.tf) via an MR to `config-mgmt`
-- New rules to rate limit traffic should be added to the Rate Limit [ruleset](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/master/environments/gprd/cloudflare-rate-limits-waf-and-rules.tf) via an MR to `config-mgmt`
+- New rules to rate limit traffic should be added to the Rate Limit [ruleset](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/master/environments/gprd/cloudflare-rate-limits-waf-and-rules.tf#L41) via an MR to `config-mgmt`
+Note: take care to add these to the ruleset, and not as `cloudflare_rate_limit` resources.
+These are now [deprecated](https://developers.cloudflare.com/waf/reference/migration-guides/old-rate-limiting-deprecation) and will be removed by May 1st 2024
 - These MRs _must_ contain a link to the issue explaining why the change was made (probably an incident issue), for audit and tracking purposes

 #### Manually